Have you ever taken a cooking class on your travels?

 Aroy Aroy Chiang Mai Cooking Class: Practical Information

-Book your Chiang Mai cooking class directly on Aroy Aroy Cooking School website.
+Book your Chiang Mai cooking class at Aroy Aroy cooking school

 UPDATE: As of June 2017, Aroy Aroy moved to a new location in Chiang Mai.
 Please contact directly for directions and pricing.

 New Address: 35 Moo 3, Kasem Soi 7, Chiang Mai

 Cost: $59 per person